Third-Party Vendor Risk Assessment for SMBs: The Practical Template

 Fourteen columns.
 Filterable by tier.
 You can maintain it in Google Sheets or Notion, you do not need a TPRM platform.

-When to graduate to actual TPRM software
+When should you graduate to actual TPRM software?

 Three triggers.
 When you have more than 15 top-quadrant vendors and the spreadsheet becomes genuinely painful to maintain.
 When a customer or regulator requires evidence of a documented TPRM program with audit trail (SOC 2 Type II under TSP-05 carve-outs, for example).
 When you hire a dedicated security or compliance person whose job is to run the program.
 Until then, a spreadsheet and an hour a month is more than most SMBs do and more than 80 percent of what enterprise platforms deliver.